Could home birth be for me?

 - If you are not sure of your risk status, Ask the Midwife!

-- You want to be free to move around, change positions, take a shower, and eat or drink freely during labor
+- You want to be free to move around, change positions, use the tub or shower, and eat or drink freely during labor

 - You want to enjoy the comforts of your home and familiar surroundings

-- You want to avoid an episiotomy, cesarean section, induction, epidural and other interventions
+- You want to avoid an episiotomy, cesarean section, induction, epidural, and other unnecessary interventions.

 What is a home birth with Anissa like?